huntzhan/morden-python-project-template/README.md

 ### Save and load the helper snippets

-Copy [the helper snippet](helper_snippet.sh) to `~/.bashrc` (or to the other configuration file according to your setup)
+Copy [the helper snippet](helper_snippet.sh) to `~/.bashrc` (or to the other configuration file according to your setup) and load those bash functions.

 ### Initialize the pyenv virtualenv

 1. Install [pyenv](https://github.com/pyenv/pyenv) if you haven't.

-2. The following command will setup virtualenv, install deps and push to git remote repository.
+2. The following command will setup virtualenv, install deps and push to git remote repository for you.

 3. Command: